ninadrathod/my_website/README.md

 To run this project locally, ensure you have Docker Desktop installed.
 Then:

 1. Clone the repository and navigate to the `my_website` directory.
 2. SMTP server for generating OTP.
-I have used gmail's SMTP server for my localhost (You may go through this video for reference).
+I have used gmail's SMTP server for my localhost (You may go through this video for reference): https://youtu.be/y5IasMFYdBc?si=HQLDn9fRT3lCX-1D
 3. Create a .env file in ".upload-service" directory and add the following value based on your SMTP server configurations.
     ```bash
     # .env file for SMTP configuration